altierifIOV/Amnesia/README.md

     To successfully build the Amnesia engine follow these steps:
     1. Clone the project
-    2. Download pixelmed.jar from http://www.dclunie.com/pixelmed/software/webstart/pixelmed.jar and install manually to amnesia's Dependencies.
+    2. Download pixelmed.jar from http://www.dclunie.com/pixelmed/software/webstart/pixelmed.jar and install manually to amnesia's Dependencies (https://devcenter.heroku.com/articles/local-maven-dependencies  potrebbe bastare cambiare il path relativo nel pom nel tag repositories)
     3. Go to controller/AppCon.java and set the variable "os" with desired operation system ("windows" or "linux")
     4. Build the project
     5. Take the .jar from the "scr/target" directory.